-21. Panel members will use their professional judgement with reference to international standards in assessing research outputs.

-22. In assessing outputs, the Panel will look for evidence of originality, significance and rigour, and will grade each output into one of the five categories of quality level as set out in paragraph 19 of the General Panel Guidelines.
-The generic description of the quality levels as set out in paragraph 20 of the General Panel Guidelines will be applied in the Panel's assessment.

-23. The Built Environment Panel provides the following amplifications on the criteria of assessing research outputs -

-- originality: will be understood as the innovative character of the research and/or the extent to which the output is distinctive or transformative compared with previous work in the academic field.
-Research outputs that demonstrate originality may: introduce a new way of thinking about a subject; engage with new and/or complex problems; develop innovative research methods, methodologies and analytical techniques; provide new empirical material and datasets; provide new solutions to problems of the built environment; and/or advance theory or the analysis of doctrine, policy or practice. - significance: will be understood in terms of the development of the intellectual agenda and/or the extent to which the output has exerted an influence on the academic field or practical application in Hong Kong or elsewhere.
-Significance may be theoretical, methodological and/or substantive.
-Due weight will be given to potential as well as actual significance, especially where the output is very recent.
+- 20. Panel members will use their professional judgement with reference to international standards in assessing research outputs. - 21.
+In assessing outputs, the Panel will look for evidence of originality, significance and rigour, and will grade each output into one of the five categories of quality level as set out in paragraph 19 of the General Panel Guidelines.
+The generic description of the quality levels as set out in paragraph 20 of the General Panel Guidelines will be applied in the Panel's assessment. - 22.
+The Built Environment Panel provides the following amplifications on the criteria of assessing research outputs - originality: will be understood as the extent to which the output makes an important and innovative contribution to understanding and knowledge in the field.
+Research outputs that demonstrate originality may do one or more of the following: produce and interpret new empirical findings or new material; propose new paradigm shift; engage with new and/or complex problems; develop innovative research methods, methodologies and analytical techniques; show imaginative and creative scope; provide new arguments and/or new forms of expression, formal innovations, interpretations and/or insights; collect and engage with novel types of data; and/or advance theory or the analysis of doctrine, policy or practice, and new forms of expression.

-• rigour: will be understood in terms of the intellectual precision, robustness and appropriateness of the concepts, analyses, theories and methodologies deployed within a research output.
-Account will be taken of such qualities as the integrity, coherence and consistency of arguments and analysis, and the extent to which existing work or progress in the literature has been taken into account.

-24. In addition, the Panel provides the following advice on their understanding of the quality definitions adopted for assessing research outputs.
-Whilst the individual elements of significance, originality and rigour will be considered separately by the Panel, the overall assessment of each output will be a balanced judgement giving each of the three elements approximately equal weight.
+- significance: will be understood as the extent to which the work has influenced, or has the capacity to influence, knowledge and scholarly thought, or the development and understanding of policy and/or practice. - rigour: will be understood as the extent to which the work demonstrates intellectual coherence and integrity, and adopts robust and appropriate concepts, analyses, sources, theories and/or methodologies. - 23.
+In addition, the Panel provides the following advice on their understanding of the quality definitions adopted for assessing research outputs - Whilst the individual elements of significance, originality and rigour will be considered separately by the Panel, the overall assessment of each output will be a balanced judgement giving each of the three elements approximately equal weight.